October 25, 2017:

 The expansion New York Mets dominated the basement.
 The Mets finished 10th five times and 9th twice.
 The expansion Washington Senators and the Kansas City Athletics shared the honors in the A.L.
 The Nats finished 10th three times and 9th twice (one of which was a tie with the A’s).
 The Athletics finished 10th three times and 9th twice (tied with Washington in ’61).

-But as the fortunes of those two A.L. teams rose ever so slightly, the Yankees and Red Sox stumbled badly.
-The Sox finished 9th in ’65 with 100 losses.
+As the fortunes of those two A.L. teams rose ever so slightly, the Yankees and Red Sox stumbled badly.
+In 1965, New York’s record run of 39 straight winning seasons ended as the team finished in 6th place.
+But the Sox finished 9th in ’65 with 100 losses.
 The Yankees, meanwhile, became a trivia answer (barely) in 1966 by becoming one of just six teams ever to finish 10th.
 Eighth-place Washington had three games canceled and not made up, finishing at 71-88.
 The Red Sox were half a game back at 72-90.
 The Yankees also had three games canceled, and finished dead last at 70-89, just a game out of 8th place – but out nonetheless – and forever.
 (It’s a good thing the no.1 draft choice wasn’t at stake.)

 Aside from the ignominy of finishing 10th, the Yankees did it the same year the Mets climbed out the cellar, creating another tricky trivia question: When did the Mets finally finish ahead of the Yanks in the standings?